gladosb5/namepool/README.md

 Instead, report vulnerabilities privately by emailing:

-- **namepool+gladosb5iscool@protonmail.com**
+- **gladosb5iscool@protonmail.com**

-Then just put in your issue, as long as I can understand it and some common sense then you can format it in anyway you like.
+Then just put in your issue, as long as I can understand it and the subject has NAMEPOOL in the title and some common sense then you can format it in anyway you like.

 ## Disclosure Process